What you should know when deploying .NET 6 application to Linux-based App Service?

 Application settings

-When using Linux you have to change app setting key separator from colon (:) which is typically used in Windows platform to double underscore (__).
+When using Linux you have to change the app setting key separator from colon (:) which is typically used in Windows platform to double underscore (__).
 Note! underscore separator should also work in Windows.

 [